PrymceQ/PIDNet_deployOnCustomDatasets_/README.md

     python tools/train.py --cfg configs/cityscapes/pidnet_small_cityscapes.yaml
   ````

-6. Your output will be saved in
+6. Your output will be saved in:
     - output/cityscapes/pidnet_small_cityscapes/

 # How to inference?
 1. inference

-By the default setting, you need to put your images in <samples> for inference
+By the default setting, you need to put your images in <samples> for inference.

 > len(color_map in [inference.py]) >= the class number of your dataset is okay.